THOMASELOVE/431-classes-2024/class03/README.md

         - You've read the introduction and (most of) the "Whole Game" part (chapters 1-8) of [R for Data Science](https://r4ds.hadley.nz/).

 4. **15-item Survey** You may recall my mentioning that over the past ten years, 547 students had taken a version of our 15-item quick survey, and that 196/547 (36%) caused no problems in deciphering the results.
 The updated results through 2024 are 217/603 (still 36%), and the 2024 results were 21/56 (37.5%).
     - Also, as I mentioned on Campuswire, I am roughly 6 feet 2.25 inches tall these days, which is about 188 cm.
-My answers to some of the survey questions:
+My answers to some of the other survey questions:
     - I don't wear glasses (except reading glasses on occasion).
 English is my best language.
 I have never smoked, not even on stage.
-My handedness score is +0.7, but I shoot pool better left-handed.
-My last haircut cost me $40.
-My hand span is just over 26 inches, which is the largest this year (and almost every year.)
-I slept 6.5 hours the night before our class 2, and my pulse rate at the start of that class was 84 bpm.
+My handedness score is +0.5 (four plus marks on L and 12 on R), although, for example, I shoot pool better left-handed.
+My last haircut cost me $45, including the tip.
+My hand span is just over 26 inches, which is the largest this year (and most years.)
+I slept 6.5 hours the night before our class 2, and my pulse rate at the start of that class was 84 beats per minute.

 -----